 Once you’ve definitely decided to change attorneys, there are still a few things you should do before notifying him of the change.

 1) Review the written agreement or contract you might have with the attorney.
 Does it address the steps to be taken to terminate the relationship?
 You’ll want to understand the parameters of that contract as you go about changing lawyers.
+This is an important step as it is your attorney who likely prepared the "contract" in their best interest.
 Your new attorney may also want to see a copy of that agreement.

 3) When you’re ready to sever the relationship with your old lawyer, send a certified or registered letter that clearly states you are terminating the relationship, and that the lawyer is to cease working on any pending matters.
+It is best to also send an email for additional documentation.
 Don’t get into details about why you’re firing him – it’s not relevant.
 In the letter, request all of your files.
 Or, if your new attorney is handling the transfer of files, ask him to cooperate with your new lawyer in this respect.
 Set a deadline for handing over the files, and detail how you want to receive them.
 Will you pick them up?
 Should the attorney send them to you?

 4) If any fees were paid in advance and the work hasn’t been done, ask for a refund of the fees.
 Also, ask for an itemized bill listing all pending fees and expenses.
 If yours is a contingency case, your new attorney will pay your old attorney from any money that you recover.